Ex-Host Andrea Tantaros’ Lawsuit Against Fox News Is Thrown Out

 The legal wrangling between Andrea Tantaros and Fox News perhaps amounts to a lose-lose situation.
 As alluded to above, Fox lost one of its most popular on-air journalists and Tantaros saw her television voice being silenced during what many believe is one of the most memorable presidential campaigns in history and its aftermath.
 Morover, again setting the merits of this particular dispute, while the workplace can at times be fraught with unfairness, whether it rises to the level of illegality (and/or whether the illegality can be proven as a matter of law), is another matter entirely.

-Parenthetically, Fox News last week named longtime executive Suzanne Scott as president of the network, the first woman to hold that position.
+Parenthetically, Fox News last week named longtime executive Suzanne Scott as CEO of the network, the first woman to hold that position.